Alex-dev1356/Angular11_BuildFromScratchToFinish/README.md

 4. Modify the search bar html file.
 5. Apply CSS Styles into it to make it more pleasing.
 6. Enabling the Search functionality in both HTML and TypeScript file.

+Creating our HomePage Component
+1. First Navigate to our app folder and from there we'll create the search bar component using Angular CLI: cd ng-video-game-db, cd src, cd app
+2. Create a new search bar component: ng g c home

+Creating Routes for each of our components
+1. On app-routing.module.ts, we'll create path which is a default path
+2. Inside const routes:Routes = [{....},{.....}], we want all our searches to land on Home Component.
+3. The Component for both of the routes ('' and 'search/:game-search') is the Home Component.
+4. Create a Router outlet inside our app.component.html